TertiusRoach/development-portfolio_1.00/src/front-end/README.md

     npm init -y

-> 🠋 These constitute the primary packages employed in this project.
+> 🠋 These are the primary packages used in this project.

     npm install gulp
     npm install sass